History of concubinage in the Muslim world: Women of Hawazin

 A delegation from the Hawazin tribe came to Muhammad and converted to Islam.
-Once they had given allegiance to Muhammad they asked about their captured families and property.
-They said "Those who you have brought as captives are our mothers, sisters and aunts and they alone bring disgrace to peoples.
-O Prophet, we ask for your kindness and generosity.
-Free our women."
-Muhammad gave them a choice between reclaiming their property or their women and children.
-The Hawazin tribesmen responded that if they had to choose between reclaiming their property or their honour, they would choose their honour (their womenfolk).
+Muhammad granted a general pardon against those who fought the Muslims at Hunayn.

-Muhammad returned their women and children to them.
+Muhammad returned their women and children and their properties to them.
 The girl who had been given to Abd al-Rahman ibn Awf was given a choice to stay with him or return to her family.
 She chose her family.
 Likewise, the girls given to Talha, Uthman, Ibn Umar and Safwan bin Umayya were also returned to their families.
 Zaynab chose to return to her husband and cousin.
 However, the girl who had been given to Saad ibn Abi Waqas chose to stay with him.
 Uyanya had taken an old woman.
 Her son approached him to ransom her for 100 camels.
 The old woman asked her son why would he pay 100 camels when Uyanya would leave her anyway without taking ransom.
 This angered Uyanya.
 Uyaynah had earlier said at the Siege of Ta'if that he only came to fight for Muhammad so he could get a Thaqif girl and impregnate her so that she might bear him a son because Thaqif are clever (or fortunate) people.
 When Umar told Muhammad about Uyayna's comment, Muhammad smiled and said "[The man exhibits] an acceptable foolishness".

 Umayyad Caliphate

 The expansion of concubinage under the Umayyad period was motivated mainly by the Umayyad tribal desire for sons rather than sanction for it in the Quran and Prophetic practice.
 Concubinage was allowed among the Sassanian elites and the Mazdeans but the children from such unions were not necessarily regarded as legitimate.
 The position of Jewish communities is unclear although slave concubinage is mentioned in Biblical texts.
 Apparently, the practice had declined long before Muhammad.
 Some Jewish scholars during Islamic rule would forbid Jews from having sex with their female slaves.
 Leo III in his letter to Umar II accused Muslims of "debauchery" with their concubines who they would sell "like dumb cattle" after having tired of using them.
 One Umayyad ruler, Abd al-Rahman III, was known to have possessed more than 6000 concubines.

+The hajin half-Arab sons of Muslim Arab men and their slave concubines were viewed differently depending on the ethnicity of their mothers.
+Abduh Badawi noted that "there was a consensus that the most unfortunate of the hajins and the lowest in social status were those to whom blackness had passed from their mothers", since a son of African mother more visibly recognizable as non-Arab than the son of a white slave mother, and consequently "son of a black woman" was used as an insult, while "son of a white woman" was used as a praise and as boasting.